Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: Faculty of Medicine

-Summary: Students often struggle to perform clinical examinations on standardized participants (SPs), even though this training and assessment method is now widely used in medical studies.
-It is therefore crucial to familiarize them with SPs (codes, rules, and limitations) from the outset of their studies.
-The Emergency First Aid and Care Training Certificate (AFGSU), which is required for all students in the second year of medical school (DFGSM2) (AFGSU1) and the second year of medical school (DFASM2) (AFGSU2), provides the ideal framework for developing this skill.
+Abstract: Students struggle to perform clinical exams on standardized patients (SPs), even though this training and assessment method is now widely used in medical education.
+It is therefore important to familiarize them with SPs (codes, rules, and limitations) from the very beginning of their studies.
+The Certificate of Training in Emergency Procedures and Care (AFGSU), which applies to all DFGSM2 students (AFGSU1) and DFASM2 students (AFGSU2), provides the ideal framework for developing this skill.

-JEODD: A collaborative game inspired by escape rooms, themed around the Sustainable Development Goals.
+JEODD: A collaborative game inspired by escape rooms and centered on the Sustainable Development Goals

-Summary: The collaborative game SDG 1.17, inspired by Escape Games, will provide a fun way to raise awareness of environmental and societal issues through the discovery of the 17 Sustainable Development Goals established by the United Nations Member States and compiled in the 2030 Agenda.
-The intricate puzzles will illustrate the interconnections between the different SDGs, addressing the systemic global challenges we face.
-This game requires no prior knowledge and will be rolled out across various programs, including PeiP, the Faculty of Sciences, the Montpellier-Sète University Institute of Technology (IUT), and the ENSCM engineering school, and subsequently more broadly.
+Summary: The collaborative game SDG 1.17, inspired by escape rooms, will serve as a fun tool for raising awareness of environmental and societal issues by introducing participants to the 17 Sustainable Development Goals established by the United Nations Member States and outlined in the 2030 Agenda.
+The interwoven nature of the puzzles will highlight the interconnections between the various SDGs as they address the systemic global challenges we face.
+This game requires no prior knowledge and will be rolled out across PeiP, the FdS, the IUT Montpellier-Sète, and the ENSCM, and subsequently on a broader scale.

 Project Leader: Anne CANIVET